Jackson Heights: 1990s to present

 Since the 1990s, the LGBTQ community in Jackson Heights has not only grown in number, but also expanded its diversity and cultures.
 The Inaugural Queens Lesbian and Gay Parade and Block Party Festival, organized by Daniel Dromm and Maritza Martinez, took place on June 6, 1993, in Jackson Heights, marking a watershed in LGBTQ history.
 Some 1,000 marchers participated, and thousands of spectators attended.
 More than a dozen LGBTQ organizations sponsored the event.
 In 1994 Dromm and activist Wayne Mahlke organized the Lesbian and Gay Democratic Club of Queens, "the only LGBT independent Democratic club in the Borough of Queens."
 That same year, the Queens Pride Parade commemorated the 25th anniversary of the Stonewall riots.
 In 1995, Ed Sedarbaum established the SAGE/Queens Clubhouse, the first senior citizens program in Queens to provide outreach to LGBTQ elderly.
 In 1999, an estimated 40,000 people attend the Queens Pride Parade with some 70 community groups registered.

 Daniel Dromm and Jimmy Van Bramer were elected to the New York City Council on November 3, 2009, representing, respectively, the 25th and 26th districts in Queens.
-Both City Council members are openly gay.
+Both are openly gay.